developerantoniosousa/gostack-reactjs-exe02/README.md

 # gostack-reactjs-exe02

-Simple application using ReactJS with create-react-app, Webpack, EditorConfig, ESLint, Axios and Font-Awesome
+Simple application using ReactJS with create-react-app, EditorConfig, ESLint, Axios and Font-Awesome

 # Installation